 It is one of the most brilliantly designed app which makes reviewing algebra concept so easy.
 The puzzles start simple and teaches you to balance the two side of an equation with graphics only.
 It gradually replaces the graphics with numbers and math operators, so that the kid can solve more complex algebraic equations without the need for the graphics.

 The only drawback is that the app doesn’t teaches you the concept behind the algebra equations and that’s where the role of a teacher is very important.
-It enforces the rule and doesn’t give you any hints and wants you to figure it out on your own.
-For example, algebra concepts like, if something needs to be cancelled on one side of an equation, then it needs to be cancelled out on the other side also to balance both the sides, are not explained and needs to be figured out yourself.
-Initially, I sat with my elder son Manvik when he started playing this app and explained him the reason behind the moves.
-He picked up really quick and is hooked to it now.
+It enforces the rule and doesn’t give you any hints and you need to figure it out on your own.
+For example, a simple algebra concept like, if you need to cancel something on one side of an equation, then you need to cancel it out on the other side also to balance both sides of the equation, are not explained and one needs to figure it out themselves , especially if they are new to algebra.
+Initially, I sat with my elder son when he started playing with this app and explained him the reason behind the moves and he now loves playing it.

 There are also more apps by DragonBox for younger kids but I haven’t tried them yet.

-This app was recommended by my kids teacher and they love it because it has an option to play with your friends online.
-It is a fantasy based app and web game where kids answer math questions correctly to do a spell on the monsters and battle their way through different worlds to free the land of prodigy from the wrath of the Puppet Master.
+My kids teacher recommended this educational math app to me.
+The kids love it because it has an option to play with your friends online.
+It is a fantasy based app and web game, designed for 1st through 8th grade, where kids answer math questions correctly to do a spell on the monsters and battle their way through different worlds to free the land of prodigy from the wrath of the Puppet Master.

 One of the best feature I personally like as a parent about the app is that you can access a dashboard where you can customize the math skills you want your kids to revise.
 So, if you only want to focus on addition skills for your kid, you can customize the dashboard to only show addition problems in the game.
-This app is designed for 1st through 8th grade but my kindergartener loved playing it and helped him revise his math skills while playing a game online.
+That way, kids can revise their math skills while playing a game online.

 Moose Math ( Cost : Free )

-This is a fun game to learn counting, addition, subtraction and basic geometry and is perfect for a preschooler or a kindergartener.
+This app features a fun game to learn counting, addition, subtraction and basic geometry and is perfect for a preschooler or a kindergartener.
 The game is set in a virtual city with a few different buildings like ‘Moose Juice”, “Puck’s Pet” or “Lost & Found”.
 Inside each building there are couple of math questions to solve.
-Once you solve a problem, you are given an item to decorate your building like a silly window or an airplane to put in the sky.
+Once the player solve a problem, they are given an item to decorate their building like a silly window or an airplane to put in the sky.

-What are your recommendations ?
-Let me know your thoughts in the comment section.
+What are your favorite educational math apps ?
+Let me know in the comment section.